-Compensated Absences - Unused earned time off is accumulated at 3.46 hours per pay period up to a maximum of 135 hours and is paid at the time of termination from the JPA's employment.
+Compensated Absences - Unused earned time off is accumulated at 3.46 to 5.0 hours per pay period up to a maximum of 135 hours and is paid at the time of termination from the JPA's employment.
 The JPA accrues accumulated unpaid compensated absences when earned by the employee and the General Fund is used to liquidate the liability.